We are proud to announce the establishment of the first collaborations between Local Chapters.

 The first round of the matching process started on February 1st, 2020.

 BNLF Local Chapter is now inviting other CRS Local Chapter worldwide to join the program by applying as Mentors for the second round of the program (middle 2020).
 If you or your colleagues are interested in taking part in our Mentorship Program:

 Apply directly by uploading a brief CV here

 and fill out the survey

 Organize joint schools and annual meetings

-We believe that the number of meetings organised in the field in some geographical regions is overwhelming and creates unwanted completion between CRS Local Chapters.
+We believe that the number of meetings organized in the field in some geographical regions is overwhelming and creates unwanted completion between CRS Local Chapters.

-We are planning the first edition of a joint Summer School with Italy Chapter and the first edition of a joint Annual Meeting with Germany Chapter in 2021.
+We are planning the first edition of a joint Summer School with Italy Chapter and we will participate in the Annual Meeting of the Germany Chapter in 2021.